lawrenceevalyn/MASTERS-ESSAY/topic-modeling/learning-to-model.md

 LSA uses singular value decomposition to figure out how each word is related to every other word.

+SVD, when run with LSA, condenses the matrix & partially fuses related rows and columns — and as a result, the compressed matrix is able to measure transitive kinds of association.
+The words “gas” and “petrol” may rarely appear together.
+But they both appear with the same kinds of other words.
+A compressed matrix is better at identifying synonyms, and for that reason at information retrieval.

 pLSA “discovers” a bunch of topics, attaches them to a list of words, and classifies the documents based on those topics.
 What if every document isn’t just a set of words, but a set of topics?
 In this model, our encyclopedia article about computing history might be drawn from several topics. --> groups words not just based on proximity, but also on topics.
 (Using, I guess, black magic.)

 LDA improved upon this idea by turning it into a generative model of documents.
 (Takes the same three concept of words, topics, documents, instead of just generating topics from words, allows documents to be generated from topics. ?)